 - The system is deployed in the usual way

 - Cameras are positioned to watch over the panels

-- Each camera is fitted with sensors designed to spot human presence
+- Each camera has sensors designed to spot human presence

 - If the system is triggered, an alarm signal is received at an offsite monitoring centre

 - If a security threat is spotted, appropriate action can be taken

 In many cases, CCTV monitoring can reduce the cost of security by around 80%